 Individualized Academic Advising

 Doral College provides academic advising toward the completion of its Associate in Arts degree.
-To speak to an advisor, see your onsite academic advisor or schedule a phone session for degree planning here.
-In addition, the following documents have been provided to help you plan your degree.
+The following documents have been provided to help you plan your degree:

 - This Associate in Arts Degree Program Reference Sheet will help you familiarize yourself with the requirements of the College’s Associate in Arts degree.

-- This Dual Enrollment Equivalency List/Pre-Req Guide indicates which courses fulfill specific high school and AA requirements.
+This Dual Enrollment Equivalency List/Pre-Req & Term Guide indicates which courses fulfill specific high school and AA requirements.
 It also states what terms each course is offered, and which courses have a writing requirement.